GriffinSar/Project-Two--Trek-Quiz/README.md

 This is located on the end page, it displays the users score along with text and an image that is generated depending on the score the user achieves.
 As this is a quiz it is important for the user to recieve their score and some feedback.
 They want to have their score so they can try improve on it next time.
 The text and image are designed to be entertaining to the user and to give them a laugh when reading.
 This is supposed to be a fun and enjoyable quiz so I have written the feedback in a fun tone.
 The image and text change depending on the users score.
-All the images are from The Next Generation which would be familiar even to users who would not be big Trek fans.
+All the images are from The Next Generation, which would be familiar even to users who would not be big Trek fans.
 This section overall provides feedback for the user from the quiz while also being amusing and fun for them.

 ![Score Result](assets/images/readme/score-result.png)